 Cool Your Tea Completely

-After you brew the passion fruit tea, let it cool fully before mixing.
-If the tea is warm, it will melt your ice too quickly and dilute the flavors.
+Let the passion fruit tea cool fully before mixing it with the other ingredients.
+If it’s even slightly warm, it will melt the ice too quickly and water down the flavor.

 Use a Shaker for Froth

-Shaking everything together in a cocktail shaker (or a jar with a tight lid) does two things: it chills the drink fast and creates that frothy, creamy texture Starbucks is famous for.
+Shaking everything together in a cocktail shaker (or a jar with a tight lid) chills the drink quickly and gives it that lightly frothy, blended texture that makes the Pink Drink feel so refreshing.

 Adjust Sweetness Gradually

-Start with a smaller amount of simple syrup or your preferred sweetener, then taste.
-You can always add more, but it’s hard to take sweetness away once it’s mixed in.
+Start with a small amount of simple syrup or your preferred sweetener, then taste.
+It’s easy to add more, but once it’s mixed in you can’t take it out.

 Layer Your Strawberries